parodie/minesweeper_game/README.md

-a simple CLI minesweeper game
+A simple CLI minesweeper game